zazortik/azure-xplat-cli/README.md

     azure vm disk detach [vm-name] [image]
 Detaches an image from an existing VM.

+## azure mobile - Managing Azure Mobile Services

+You can create and manage your mobile services right from the cli.
+You can create new services and databases, work directly with table data, manage scripts and more.

+    azure mobile list
+Lists all mobile services for this subscription

+    azure mobile create [servicename] [sqlAdminUsername] [sqlAdminPassword] Creates a new mobile service using the specific service name.
+Also creates a new SQL Database using the specified user and password.

+    azure mobile show [servicename]
+Displays details about a mobile service including database details, applicationUrl and and applicationKey

+    azure mobile delete
+Deletes a mobile service [servicename]

+    azure mobile log
+Retrieves mobile logs [servicename]

+### azure mobile config - Manage your mobile service configuration

+You can configure your microsoft account, facebook, twitter, google and push notification settings using these commands.

+    azure mobile config list [servicename]
+Lists the available mobile configuration settings and their values

+    azure mobile config set [servicename] [key] [value] Sets mobile configuration settings

+    azure mobile config get [servicename] [key]
+Gets a specific mobile configuration setting

+### azure mobile table - Manage your mobile service tables

+    azure mobile table list [servicename]
+List the tables for a specific service

+    azure mobile table create [servicename] [tablename] Creates a new table for your mobiel service

+**--permissions [permissions]** - comma delimited list of <operation>=<permission> pairs

+    azure mobile table show [servicename] [tablename] Display table details such as the number of records stucture and which scripts are defined.

+    azure mobile table update [options] [servicename] [tablename] Updates mobile table schema, permissions and indexes

+**--permissions [permissions]** - comma delimited list of <operation>=<permission> pairs **--deleteColumn [columns]** - comma delmiated list of colums to deletee

+    azure mobile table delete [servicename] [tablename] Deletes a mobile table

+### azure mobile script - Manage your mobile service scripts

+You can create and upload scripts for your table operations.

+    azure mobile script list
+List scripts for the specified service

+    azure mobile script download [servicename] [scriptname] Downloads the specific script

+    azure mobile script upload [servicename] [scriptname] Uploads a script

+    azure mobile script delete [servicename] [scriptname] Deletes a script

+### azure mobile data - Manage data from your mobile service

+    azure mobile data read [servicename] [tablename] [query] Query a mobile service table

+## azure sb - Manage your Service Bus configuration

+### azure sb namespace - Manage your Service Bus namespaces

+    azure sb namespace list
+List all your Service Bus namespaces

+    azure sb namespace create [namespace] [region] Create a new Service Bus namespace in the specified region

+    azure sb namespace show [name]
+Display details about a namespace such as the connection string and endpoint information

+    azure sb namespace check [name]
+Check if a namespace is available

+    azure sb namespace delete [name]
+Delete a namespace

+    azure sb namespace location list
+Lists all available regions for creating new namespaces

 **For more details on the commands, please see the [command line tool reference](http://go.microsoft.com/fwlink/?LinkId=252246&clcid=0x409) and this [How to Guide](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/)**